csinva/csinva.github.io/_research_ovws/ovw_dl_theory.md

 ## functional approximation

+- dnns are very hard to study in the parameter space (e.g. swapping two parameters changes things like the Hessian), easier to to study in the function space (e.g. the input-output relationship)
 - nonlinear approximation (e.g. sparse coding) - 2 steps
 1. construct a dictionary function (T)
   2. learn linear combination of the dictionary elements (g)
 - background
   - $L^2$ function (or function space) is square integrable: $|f|^2 = \int_X |f|^2 d\mu$, and $|f|$ is its $L_2$-norm